Twins vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has put up 134 hits with 29 doubles, two triples, 16 home runs and 61 walks.
+- Yelich has recorded 135 hits with 30 doubles, two triples, 16 home runs and 61 walks.
 He has driven in 68 runs with 25 stolen bases.

 Yelich Recent Games